platinum78/ds_hw01/README.md

 Dealing with addition between two sparse matrices is a real problem.
 It is somewhat similar to a *union* in set theories.
 We should merge two matrices, while finding and adding elements that have identical indices.
-Fortunately, thanks to the nature of the process creating sparce matrices, ***both matrices are already sorted in column-major order***.
-We can simply consider this problem as merging two dictionaries.
+Fortunately, thanks to the nature of the process creating sparce matrices, **both matrices are already sorted in column-major order**.
+So, we can simply consider this problem as merging two dictionaries.

-When we try to merge two dictionaries into one in lexiographical order (which actually seems quite silly), we might open the first page of both dictionaries and start comparing which word will come prior.
+When we try to merge the words in two dictionaries into one in lexiographical order (which actually seems quite silly), we might open the first page of both dictionaries and start comparing which word will come prior.
 In the exactly same method, we can merge two sparse matrices.

 ### 2. Multiplication

-For multiplication, a zero dense matrix was allocated, and then
+For multiplication, a zero dense matrix was allocated at all cases.
+Maybe, for sparse * sparse case, comparing the indices and allocating new sparse matrix could have reduced space complexity.
+However, since comparing the indices is a task that costs `O(mn)`, running this operation just once is enough.
+Therefore, I just unified to allocate a dense matrix for all four cases.

 ### 3. Transposition

 Transposition was realized exactly the same way discussed in class.
+Therefore, this has the time complexity of `O(n)` for sparse matrices, `O(n^2)` for dense matrices.

 <br>